epctex-support/realtor-scraper/README.md

 -   Scrape properties by filter - Auto detection of URLs helps you to directly copy/paste the URLs into the scraper to apply any filtering you like.

+- Scrape by real estate agent - You can scrape properties listed by a particular agent.

 #### Realtor specific

 Don't worry when you get little bit different properties than you saw in browser page.
 Realtor is ordering properties differently for each user.